Miso Udon Noodle Soup

 - While soup simmers, bring a small saucepan of water to a boil.
 Gently add eggs to boiling water and boil for exactly 7 minutes (this should yield cooked whites and runny yolks so adjust time if you’d like your eggs cooked differently).
 When eggs are finished, transfer to a colander and run under cool water.

 - Add noodles to soup.
 Simmer noodles until tender (check the package since recommended cook times may vary).
-In the last minute stir in chicken, toasted sesame oil, and spinach until spinach is wilted.
+In the last minute stir in tofu, toasted sesame oil, and spinach until spinach is wilted.
 Taste and add some more miso if needed.